adnan-alam/adnan-alam.github.io/about.md

 ---

 I'm Adnan Alam, currently student of B.Sc(Hons.) in Mathematics at University of Chittagong.
-I am learning how to code in python cause I love it.
+Learning how to code in python cause I love it.
 Love to do problem solving !

 ### Contact me